Artists maintain and develop the cultural life of a society by means of their unique expression of the basic truths of existence.

-The University of Dallas's graduate Art (MFA) curriculum pairs the study of visual art from historical, theoretical and critical perspectives with disciplined studio practice in an effort to define a clear understanding of the work and its evolution.
+The curriculum of the Art (MFA) program of University of Dallas pairs the study of visual art from historical, theoretical and critical perspectives with disciplined studio practice in an effort to define a clear understanding of the work and its evolution.
 Students work with the entire graduate art faculty through independent studies, one-on-one critique sessions and group evaluations to diverse perspectives on his/her work.
 A strong commitment and dedication to the process of creating art and sound critical thinking are characteristic of our students.

 The University of Dallas' Haggerty Art Village is located in a wooded setting isolated from the main campus buildings.
 The studio spaces are semi-private and are linked directly or in close proximity to well-equipped shop facilities with the 24-hour access.